smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part1.md

 <br>
 ### Project Structure:
 #### Set-Up: Establish the emotional stakes of energy insecurity
 I realize that, as a concept, energy security may be ambiguous, vague, and unfelt for most of my readers.
-So, in the set-up of the project, I want to establish the emotional stakes of energy insecurity with either a story, quote, or image, framed with a nudge that makes the reader think about energy insecurity in their own life: have <em>they<em> ever turned off the heater or AC to save money, making their home too hot or too cold in the process?
+So, in the set-up of the project, I want to establish the emotional stakes of energy insecurity with either a story, quote, or image, framed with a nudge that makes the reader think about energy insecurity in their own life: have <em>they</em> ever turned off the heater or AC to save money, making their home too hot or too cold in the process?